 The sections to include are:

-Announcements — Important announcements, including package retirements, conference calls for papers, policy proposals and changes, etc. For items with a defined deadline, I generally leave the announcement in there until the deadline has passed.
+Announcements — Important announcements, including package retirements, conference calls for papers (see below), policy proposals and changes, etc. For items with a defined deadline, I generally leave the announcement in there until the deadline has passed.
 For items without a defined deadline, I leave them for 1–4 weeks, depending on the relevance and impact.

 Help wanted — Requests for help from teams within Fedora.
 These generally come from observing the meeting minutes and mailing lists of teams within Fedora.
 I generally leave them for a few weeks.